KofiSey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that print username of current user
+Script that print all the groups the current user is part of